PRP Therapy for Genitourinary Syndrome in Breast Cancer Survivors

 The trial does not specify if you need to stop all current medications, but if you have used hormonal moisturizers, you must stop them for one month before starting the treatment.
 Also, you cannot be on hormone replacement therapy, anticoagulant therapy, or turmeric supplements shortly before joining the trial.

-What data supports the effectiveness of PRP therapy for genitourinary syndrome in breast cancer survivors?
+What evidence suggests that PRP therapy might be an effective treatment for genitourinary syndrome in breast cancer survivors?

 Who Is on the Research Team?